-The spectra in the top row of Fig. 15 show the TKE increasing as expected as function of wind speed.
+The spectra in the top row of Fig. 15 show the TKE increasing as expected as a function of wind speed.
 Each spectrum has a maximum amplitude at low wavenumbers.
-We hypothesize that the peak corresponds to one over the Eularian length scale, and is within the energy containing range (Kaimal and Finnigan 1994).
+We hypothesize that the peak corresponds to one over the Eulerian length scale and is within the energy-containing range (Kaimal and Finnigan 1994).
 However, the spectra are steeper than $\kappa^{-2/3}$.
 We attribute this to two factors.
-First is the likely absence of aerosol features at all scales and all locations in the scan area at all times.
-Second is the regularization used in Typhoon which favors a smooth motion field, especially as the estimation reaches the smallest scales.
+The first is the likely absence of aerosol features at all scales and all locations in the scan area at all times.
+The second is the regularization used in Typhoon, which favors a smooth motion field, especially as the estimation reaches the smallest scales.

-A transfer function describes the ratio of two spectra and, in the present work, represents the 579 attenuation of the actual wind field caused by the motion estimation as a function of wavenumber.
-580 A highly idealized spectrum is constructed to serve as the reference.
-This is done by first locating 581 the maximum of each mean spatial spectra shown in Fig. 15.
-We assume that the observed power 582 at wavenumbers smaller than the peak in the spectra are accurately captured by the algorithm and 583 serve as a proper approximation of the power at those large scales.
-For scales smaller than the 584 peak, we extrapolate by a power-law dependence through the higher wavenumbers that mimics 585 the inertial subrange (a $\kappa^{-2/3}$ spectrum).
-The transfer functions are then given by the ratio of the 586 observed mean spectra over the idealized spectrum, and presented in the bottom row of Fig. 15.
-587 The higher the wind speed, the more energy is missing at small scales.
-The ratio typically drops 588 below 50% at scales of ≈ 100 m ($\kappa/2\pi \approx 0.01$ m-1) for the highest wind speeds, and ≈ 75 m for 589 the lowest.
-590
+A transfer function describes the ratio of two spectra and, in the present work, represents the attenuation of the actual wind field caused by the motion estimation as a function of wavenumber.
+A highly idealized spectrum is constructed to serve as the reference.
+This is done by first locating the maximum of each mean spatial spectrum shown in Fig. 15.
+We assume that the observed power at wavenumbers smaller than the peak in the spectra is accurately captured by the algorithm and serve as a proper approximation of the power at those large scales.
+For scales smaller than the peak, we extrapolate by a power-law dependence through the higher wavenumbers that mimics the inertial subrange (a $\kappa^{-2/3}$ spectrum).
+The transfer functions are then given by the ratio of the observed mean spectra over the idealized spectrum and are presented in the bottom row of Fig. 15.
+The higher the wind speed, the more energy is missing at